CodeMonkey2654/hacksgiving-2024/README.md

 ### Future work
+- Update visitation logic to better track user history
 - Use age to filter out exhibits that are not age appropriate
-- Use location to recommend exhibits that are close to the user
+- Use location to recommend exhibits that are close to the user (done partially by features)
 - Use time of day to recommend exhibits that are open
 - Use an LLM to generate the final recommendations.